This post is sponsored by Sprouts Farmers Market. As always, all opinions and recipe are my own.

-Elevate your holiday Baked Ham by adding a homemade bourbon orange glaze!
-Perfect for Easter, Christmas Eve and Day and any occasion when you’re feeding a lot of mouths, this ham looks fancy but is simple to make.
+Elevate your holiday Baked Ham by adding an easy ham glaze that involves bourbon and orange.
+Perfect for Easter, Christmas dinner and any occasion when you’re feeding a lot of mouths, this baked ham recipe looks fancy but is easy to make.
 Makes one 11 lb. ham.

 Ham has been a holiday tradition in our family since… forever.
 And since we’re hosting family this Easter, I wanted to revamp one of our family favorites.

 Here’s the thing: Our family’s ham has never had a fancy glaze like this one does because, well, ham is de-freaking-licious on its own.

 But my friends from Sprouts Farmers Market approached me a few months ago to see if I would be interested in making a super awesome and delicious glaze for a ham, and I said, “Absolutely!”

 Whether you’re hosting a holiday dinner or attending, there are a lot of occasions where a Baked Ham is the perfect centerpiece to your meal.
 (Hello, Easter ham, Christmas ham, anytime you want it ham.)

 We’re highlighting a pre-smoked spiral cut ham and adding the most decadent glaze to add even more flavor.

 Instead of using pineapple juice, like a lot of ham glazes do, we feature a combination of orange, honey and bourbon for the ultimate sweet-savory-sticky flavor.

 Recipes to serve alongside this ham: Mediterranean Scalloped Potatoes / Spinach Madeline / Toasted Pine Nut Green Beans / Bacon Collard Greens / Quick Rosemary Drop Biscuits / Homemade Mashed Potatoes

 Need holiday entertaining assistance?
 Head on over to my Entertaining Recipe Index for more recipe ideas!